Can I Optimize an Existing Site for Speed?

 7. Develop a Lean Custom Theme

-Instead of relying on a stack of 3rd party plugins, develop a custom theme that looks exactly like your current one but avoids the bloat of code from unnecessary code and years of changing hands.
-You should also use a custom page builder with only the necessary elements and call ReCaptcha for the on-demand contact form.
+Rather than relying on multiple 3rd party plugins, consider developing a custom theme.
+This theme should mirror your current design but without the unnecessary code bloat.
+Incorporate a custom page builder with essential elements and integrate ReCaptcha for on-demand contact forms.